wjconaway/Project-One/README.md

 Technical Requirements

-- The back-end system was connected to a Postgres database
+- Utilized the back-end system to connect to a Postgres database

-- The backend also used Javalin technology for processing incoming HTTP requests and providing an appropriate HTTP response for each endpoint
+- Connected the backend to Javalin technology for processing incoming HTTP requests and providing an appropriate HTTP response for each endpoint

-- The front-end view I used HTML, CSS, and JavaScript
+- Used HTML, CSS, and JavaScript for the front-end view

-- Multi-page application that used the Fetch API to call server-side (backend) components
+- Provided the Fetch API to call server-side (backend) components for a multi-page application

-- Upload for documents or images for receipts was included
+- Give the ability to upload documents and images for receipts

-- Logging using Logback was also utilized
+- Used the Logback for logging

-- Cucumber was also another technology for testing I used
+- Used Cucumber as one of the technologies for testing

-- Unit testing code coverage using JUnit 5 for the Service layer
+- Used JUnit 5 for testing code coverage for the Service layer

-- Selenium tests for major functionalities such as logging in as a user, logging out, submitting a reimbursement, logging in as a finance manager, approving a reimbursement, denying a reimbursement accomplished
+- Implemented Selenium tests for major functionalities such as logging in as a user, logging out, submitting a reimbursement, logging in as a finance manager, approving a reimbursement, denying a reimbursement accomplished